alphagov/government-service-design-manual/guides-and-toolkits/building-a-team/workingenvironment.md

 ---
 layout: gsdm
-title: Working environment
+title: Your working environment
+subtitle: The physical space and tools that bring out the best in an agile team (TO DO)
 section: guidance
-subsection: Building a team
+audience:
+  primary: service-manager
 status: draft
 ---